alancelestino/mle-bench/mlebench/competitions/imdb/description.md

 `1001_3txt,0`
 `...`

-O for the negative class
+0 for the negative class
-1 fro the positive class
+1 for the positive class

 ##  Evaluation